By Stephanie Younger •

 The evening after the march, a white student who co-organized it added me to a group chat on Instagram.
-The group was mostly comprised of white Central Virginia high school students (mainly 17-19-year-olds), who also spoke at the Richmond rally.
+The group was mostly comprised of white Central Virginia high school students (mainly 17 to 19-year-olds), who also spoke at the Richmond rally.
 They invited other student speakers to lead a walkout with them on April 20, 2018, which is the 19th anniversary of the Columbine massacre.
-5 days later, many of us met in person, to discuss what would be next for the group and to begin organizing the walkout.
-At this meeting, I spoke up about leading a chant with 6 marchers, “protect Black students,” at the Richmond rally, and getting awkward silence and stares from other marchers.
+5 days later, many of us met in person, to discuss what actions would be next for the group, and to begin organizing the walkout.
+At this meeting, I spoke up about leading a chant with 6 (out of over 5000) marchers, “protect Black students,” at the Richmond rally, and getting awkward silence and stares from other marchers.
 A white girl said she would’ve chanted with us if she heard us, and the group insisted on having me speak at the walkout.

 After 5 more days, there were much fewer people who attended the previous meeting.
 At this meeting, following an interview with a local news station, the white students gave a very questionable impression during a conversation about the 2016 election, racism in schools, and the recent movements ignited by the Parkland shooting.
 Two white students suggested that there wouldn’t be racism, sexism or violence, if the country was being led by Hillary Clinton.
-I spoke up and said that there wouldn’t be, in the sense that Clinton was a white feminist whose politics are at the expense of Black youth and advocate for the carceral state.
-Hillary Clintons’ response to community violence was to advocate for heavy policing, and referring to Black youth as “super-predators.”
+I spoke up and said that there wouldn’t be, in the sense that Clinton was a politician whose politics are at the expense of Black youth and are rooted in carceral feminism.
+Hillary Clintons’ response to community violence was to advocate for heavy policing, and she has referred to Black youth as “super-predators.”
 When he was the President, Bill Clinton signed the 1994 Crime Bill.
 I added that violence can be fought without criminalizing Black youth.
-During a conversation we had about our experiences at school, I spoke about the racism I faced at the predominantly white schools I attended in Henrico County, Virginia throughout most of elementary school, and part of middle school.
+During a conversation we had about our experiences in schools, I spoke about the racism I faced at the predominantly white schools I attended in Henrico County, Virginia throughout most of elementary school, and part of middle school.
 The schools I attended are racist, without a doubt.
 A white male, who attended school with some of my former peers, interjected to say, that, “Those were in the past.
 Maybe they’ve changed.
 There’s no racism or bullying at my school.”

 These white students also had a questionable way of giving Black Lives Matter the same solidarity they have given to the March For Our Lives and Never Again movements.
 At the time, Black Lives Matter had spent nearly five years fighting anti-Black racism, especially violence at the hands of the state, which includes fighting police shootings, and the violence protestors were met with themselves.
 Never Again and March For Our Lives were movements comprised of many white students, who suddenly became “activists” within those recent months.
 When I spoke up about this, the white student said, “It’s not about race.
 It’s because the students in Parkland protested in a way people are open to.”
 Ironically, he said this minutes after being interviewed by a local news station about fighting gun violence while honoring the legacy of Dr. Martin Luther King Jr. He implied that Black people wouldn’t be met with negative media depictions and police violence if we were “protesting in a way people are open to,” and the white girl from the previous meeting agreed; which goes against what MLK stood for.
 This white student’s stance especially contradicts MLK’s statement that “a riot is a language of the unheard,” and embody the white moderate he warned of, “who constantly says: ‘I agree with you in the goal you seek, but I cannot agree with your methods of direct action.'”